2-5-Foundation/vane_web3/README.md

 A full sovereign custodian implementation of risk-free transaction sending for web3 users.

 ### What are we solving?
-  - Losing funds due wrong address input ( a huge pain currently in web3 as the action is not reversible after sending the transaction ).
+  - Losing funds due to wrong address input ( a huge pain currently in web3 as the action is irreversible after sending the transaction ).

-  - Losings funds due wrong network selection while sending the transaction.
+  - Losings funds due to wrong network selection while sending the transaction.

-At some point the address can be correct but the choice of the network can result to loss of funds
+At some point the address can be correct but the choice of the network can result to loss of funds.

 ### Our Solution
-vane act as a safety net for web3 users.
+Vane acts as a safety net for web3 users.

 - Receiver address confirmation